klammm/all-things-random/src/content/10-typescript-gatsby.md

 "I can refactor Typescript code a lot faster than JS"

 "I don't have to write trivial unit tests on type checking.
 I can finally write business logic unit tests"

+### Next Steps

+That was only the first step with integrating Typescript into this Gatsby application.
+Next, we'll incrementally migrate more components over to Typescript over time and also create our type declarations file for our external libraries.